 This Year's Theme

 Every year at Mt.
 Aetna Summer Camp we choose a theme.
-This year's theme builds upon the goals of our camp and our philosophy.
+This year's theme is CALLED.